FAQ: COVID-19 Emergency Legal Preparedness

 Q: What is the extent of the authority for National Guard activation implemented by President Trump?

-A: On March 22, 2020, President Trump issued a Memorandum of Support authorizing the National Guard to assist state governors in California, New York, and Washington with their respective state and local emergency assistance efforts under the Stafford Act and § 502 of Title 32 of the U.S. Code.
+A: On March 22, 2020, President Trump issued a Memorandum of Support authorizing the National Guard to assist state governors in at least 13 states with their respective state and local emergency assistance efforts under the Stafford Act and 32 U.S. Code Title 32 § 502.
+Since then, many other states have followed suit.
 During Title 32 activations, the Federal Emergency Management Agency (FEMA) and the Department of Homeland Security fund National Guard efforts, but troops still serve within their home states and report to their respective governors.

-As of March 24, 2020, governors across the remaining states (besides NY, CA, and WA), and Puerto Rico, Guam, U.S. Virgin Islands and Washington, D.C., have mobilized components of their Army and Air National Guard to assist in responses to the COVID-19 pandemic, but have not yet sought Title 32 assistance.
-Florida Governor DeSantis called in National Guard troops to help administer drive through coronavirus testing.
+Regardless of whether they have sought Title 32 assistance, governors across most states, and Puerto Rico, Guam, and the U.S. Virgin Islands, and the mayor of Washington, D.C., have mobilized components of their Army and Air National Guard to assist in responses to the COVID-19 pandemic.
+For example, Florida Governor DeSantis called in National Guard troops to help administer drive-thru coronavirus testing.

 Q: If a COVID-19 vaccine becomes available can a state enforce mandatory vaccines?

-A: This depends specific state law.
+A: This depends on specific state law.
 For example, Arizona’s Governor declared a public health emergency on March 11, 2020.
-Under Arizona statutory law, A.R.S. § 36-787(C), if there is an occurrence or imminent threat of certain diseases, the Governor, in coordination with the State health director, can issue orders that: “[m]andate treatment or vaccination of persons who are diagnosed with illness resulting from exposure or who are reasonably believed to have been exposed or who may reasonably be expected to be exposed.”In April 2019, the New York City Health Department declared a public health emergency in response to a measles outbreak and required unvaccinated individuals who lived in certain ZIP codes, who may have been exposed to measles, to receive a measles, mumps, rubella (MMR) vaccine.
-Individuals who did not receive the vaccine, or did not provide evidence of their immunity, could have been subject to a $1,000 fine.
+Under Arizona statutory law, A.R.S. § 36-787(C), if there is an occurrence or imminent threat of certain diseases, the Governor, in coordination with the State health director, can issue orders that: “[m]andate treatment or vaccination of persons who are diagnosed with illness resulting from exposure or who are reasonably believed to have been exposed or who may reasonably be expected to be exposed,” such to exceptions.

 Q: Where states have issued orders closing all non-essential businesses, can a locality also require a medical marijuana dispensary to close?